-MRF Genius 360° is Grade 1 English Willow bat designed to live up to AB De Villiers' title of the white ball king.
+MRF GENIUS 360° CRICKET BAT is made from natturally dried Grade 1 English Willow and is designed to live up to AB De Villiers' title of the white ball king.
 With a big profile made to his specifications it picks up light.
 It has a mid middle and is perfect for all round stroke play - the slightly offset middle help disperse the weight and elongates the sweet spot making for a better pick up and balance but giving it power through out the bat.

 - SWEET SPOT POSITION = Mid to Low.
 Means Enormous sweet spot for shot in all 360°.
 You can enjoy strokes on the front and back foot, you can play on all types of wickets and you want the largest area for the sweet spot.
 This popular sweet spot position creates a balanced pickup.

 - BOW = Slight Bow: This is a combination between the traditional and large bow which is the most common when making a cricket bat.
 Indian sub-continental shapes are typically seen with a more pronounced bow enabling the sweet spot to be lower on the blade, ideal for play on slow and low pitches.

 - EDGES = Big: Close to 40mm edges (for Senior Size), this bat has plenty of willow which makes it perfect for power hitting.